 People will crave connections more than ever in the coming weeks, and an online alumni event might give them a break from their latest Netflix binge session.

 Make sure it’s about them, not you

 No matter what the social or economic environment currently is, it’s important to let donors know what their gift means, not what your goals are.
 Fundraising is about telling a story and finding a connection with alumni.
-Mongoose’s recent conversation with Lori Jacobwith, from Ignited Fundraising, extols the benefit of making alumni care about your efforts by making them THEIR efforts.
+Mongoose’s conversation with Lori Jacobwith, from Ignited Fundraising, extols the benefit of making alumni care about your efforts by making them THEIR efforts.